Watch the 90-minute panel discussion here.

-During this session, you’ll hear from our panelists on the following topics:
+During this session, our three panelists touched on the following topics:

 - When did your passion for Secondary Education first develop?
 How (and why) did you career aspirations evolve while you were earning your PhD?